Comparison · NinjaTrader 8

 What Guardian Angel does

 Guardian Angel has been in the NinjaTrader ecosystem for years.
 It enforces hard limits: daily loss thresholds, maximum trade counts, position size caps, drawdown limits.
 Configure the numbers, and when they are hit, Guardian Angel halts trading or disconnects the broker.
-It is a mature, functional product that does exactly what it describes.
+Its scope is a single layer — the financial outcome — and it reacts only after a threshold is breached.

 The design is financial-outcome enforcement.
 Guardian Angel watches your P&L and your trade count.
 When either crosses the line you set, it acts.
 That is the job it was built for.